by: Stacy Alexander, Director of Alumni and Community Relations

 Project-based learning is embedded throughout the curriculum at Shorecrest.
-“With every in-depth investigation students are offered the opportunity to share what they have learned with others," explains Dr. Lisa Bianco, Head of the Experiential and Lower Schools.
+“With every in-depth investigation students are offered the opportunity to share what they have learned with others," explains Dr. Lisa Bianco, Head of Lower School.
 "Students go through a process of researching and synthesizing information, and most importantly, putting their knowledge into another form representing their thinking/learning.
 We often refer to the shares as a 'culminating event of the inquiry process.'"

 The Kindergarten Construction Project is a prime example of student-centered learning.
 The project evolved with students' interest in what was going on around them on campus.
 Instead of prescribed lessons and tight testing deadlines, teachers had the flexibility to take advantage of the many teaching moments that arose throughout the day.
 Even with the project officially concluded, students and teachers still talk construction as they watch the evolution of the Shorecrest campus right outside their classroom door.

 The construction study sparked students' interest in the current project on campus.
-The Innovation Center and Community Commons at Shorecrest will serve as a meeting place for students of all ages, strengthening the community and providing opportunities for better collaboration between grade levels.
-Allison Hawley, Kindergarten teacher shared, “Our students are excited to have lunch in the dining hall and to see the older kids.
+Charger Commons will serve as a meeting place for students of all ages, strengthening the community and providing opportunities for better collaboration between grade levels.
+Allison Hawley, Kindergarten teacher shared, “Our students are excited to have lunch in the dining room and to see the older kids.
 It will help with relationships and to see the entire Shorecrest student community together will be wonderful.
 We are also very excited that the new common area won’t flood!”